[ << ] [ >> ] [] [] [] [ ? ]

 incbin <file>[,<offset>[,<nbytes>]]

 Inserts the binary contents of <file> into the object code at this position.
-When <offset> is specified, then the given number of bytes will be skipped at the beginning of the file.
-The optional <nbytes> argument specifies the maximum number of bytes to be read from that file.
+When <offset> is specified, then the given number of 8-bit bytes will be skipped at the beginning of the file.
+The optional <nbytes> argument specifies the maximum number of 8-bit bytes to be read from that file.
+When the file size (in 8-bit bytes) is not aligned with the size of a target-byte the missing bits are automatically appended and assumed to be zero.
+As vasm’s internal target-byte endianness for more than 8 bits per byte is big-endian, included binary files are assumed to have the same endianness.
+Otherwise you have to specify ‘-ile’ to tell vasm that they use little-endian target-bytes (on your 8-bit bytes host file system).

 incdir <path>